ThatCoolCoder/tinyinstallj/README.md

 #### Before 1st release:

-- Create .desktop files on Linux and .lnk files on windows
+- Create .lnk files on windows
+- Put icon not in /usr/bin on linux
-- Include icon in installation
+- Delete icon in uninstaller (maybe just delete a dir containing things)
 - On Linux, detect if it's being run not in a terminal and open it in a terminal
+- On Linux, make pin to taskbar work - currently pins java installation which is not right

 #### Further in future: